thefluidxyz/package/docs/sdk/lib-base.fluidstorebasestate.total.md

 ## FluidStoreBaseState.total property

-Total collateral and debt in the Liquity system.
+Total collateral and debt in the Fluid system.

 <b>Signature:</b>